Chapter IV of the United Nations Charter: Article 17

-When the United States fell behind in paying its dues to the UN, some members held that the US was breaking its treaty obligations to bear the expenses of the Organization.
-In 1995, Malaysia said that any unilateral decision to reduce UN assessments is "illegal and totally unacceptable" and Australia said it "would not accept" a situation whereby "the largest contributor, by it failure to comply with the Charter, would destabilize the operation of the UN".
+When the United States fell behind in paying its dues to the UN, some members held that the U.S. was breaking its treaty obligations to bear the expenses of the Organization.
+In 1995, Malaysia said that any unilateral decision to reduce UN assessments is "illegal and totally unacceptable" and Australia said it "would not accept" a situation whereby "the largest contributor, by its failure to comply with the Charter, would destabilize the operation of the UN".
 Another interpretation, advanced by the Cato Institute, is that "the intent is to make certain that the world body is financed by countries, not special interests outside the organization".

 Article 18

-Article 18 gives each state one vote in the UN General Assembly.
-The interpretation of Sections 2 and 3 are controversial.
+Article 18 gives each state one vote in the UNGA.
+The interpretation of Sections 2 and 3 is controversial.
 They read: